Nexus Gold (CVE:NXS) Trading Up 50% – Here’s Why

 Nexus Gold Corp.
-(CVE:NXS – Get Free Report) was up 50% during mid-day trading on Saturday .
+(CVE:NXS – Get Free Report) shot up 50% during trading on Thursday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 123,000 shares were traded during trading, an increase of 36% from the average daily volume of 90,489 shares.
+101,000 shares changed hands during trading, an increase of 27% from the average session volume of 79,810 shares.
 The stock had previously closed at C$0.01.

 Nexus Gold Stock Performance